rundeck/rundeck/docs/en/administration/16-email-settings.md

 ### Custom Email Templates

 You can define these properties to customize the email notifications.
 Each property can be defined for a specific Trigger, or for the general case.
-Available triggers are: `success`,`failure`, and `start`:
+Available triggers are: `success`,`failure`, and `start`.
+In addition, you can have custom settings for a project and job name combination as well:

     # trigger-specific templating
     rundeck.mail.[trigger].template.subject=[custom subject line]
     rundeck.mail.[trigger].template.file=[path to template file]
     rundeck.mail.[trigger].template.log.formatted=true/false (if true, prefix log lines with context information)

+    # project and job specific
+    rundeck.mail.[project].[jobname].template.subject=[custom subject line]
+    rundeck.mail.[project].[jobname].template.file=[path to template file]
+    rundeck.mail.[project].[jobname].template.log.formatted=true/false (if true, prefix log lines with context information)

     # apply to any triggers not specified
     rundeck.mail.template.subject=[Default subject line]